23 February, 2012

 1. Privacy

-In a normal situation, your ISP has access to details regarding all your Internet browsing.
-Strict privacy laws in many developed countries protect this data, but in many developing countries true privacy effectively does not exist.
-VPN encrypts all your data traffic and provides additional privacy, with your local ISP unable to see anything except that you are connecting to an overseas server.
+In a normal situation, your ISP has access to details regarding all your internet browsing.
+Strict privacy laws in many developed countries protect this data, but particularly in many developing countries true privacy does not exist.
+A VPN encrypts all your data traffic and provides additional privacy, with your local ISP unable to see anything except that you are connecting to an overseas server.
 Note however that your browsing history may be retained on your designated VPN server and you should consider the privacy laws of the country in which it is located when determining what server to use.

 2. Accessibility

-3. Wireless security
+3. Wireless Security

 4. Watching TV/Geographically Blocked services